Kremlikv/Wordbaker/README.txt

 Study - Flashcards, Quiz, Difficult, Mastered

 CREATE TABLE
-Now user can create an empety table.
+Now user can create an empty table.
 Upload is a separate php.
 In Edit.php you can delete the editable tables - and add new words.

 FILE EXPLORER